decentraland/documentation/content/creator/sdk7/optimizing/art-optimization.md

 ## Other Best practices

+- Reduce triangle count.
+Often people will try to create vertex geometry for finer details on an object, instead try to use textures for finer detail, using normal maps, roughness maps etc. Think about merging adjacent meshes and removing non-visible triangles that are in between.
+Consider utilising simpler billboards to fake complex geometry where possible, e.g. a bush or grass is more often than not a set of billboards instead of finer geometric detail.

+- Merge materials.
+A lot of users will attempt to avoid textures and use material settings to colour the objects.
+The downside to this is that every object has its own material and will increase material count quite dramatically.
+Instead utilise a texture atlas of the colours you require and look up colours per object.
+There are two advantages to this: material reduction and therefore batching is improved as objects share materials and textures.
+This means batching in the engine is easier and more efficient.

 - _.glb_ is a compressed format, it will always weigh less than a _.gltf_.
 On the other hand, with _.gltf_ it's easy to share texture images by exporting textures as a separate file.
 You can have the best of both worlds by using the [following pipeline](https://github.com/AnalyticalGraphicsInc/gltf-pipeline), that allows you to have _.glb_ models with external texture files.